Chia-Mine/clvm_tools-js/README.md

 import * as clvm_tools from "clvm_tools/browser";
 // ...

-// This 'clvm_tools.initialize()' fetches and loads wasm files from the same path of the current page.
+// This 'clvm_tools.initialize()' fetches and loads wasm files from the same path of the current js file location.
 //
-// For example, if url of current web page is 'https://example.com/aaa/bbb',
+// For example, if url of the js file currently running is 'https://example.com/aaa/bbb/main.js',
 // it tries to fetch wasm files from 'https://example.com/aaa/bbb/blsjs.wasm'
 // and 'https://example.com/aaa/bbb/clvm_rs_bg.wasm'
 await clvm_tools.initialize();